RWA & Private Credit

 • Carbon credits — environmental credits tokenized for on-chain trading and collateralization

-The key innovation is that these assets, once tokenized, can interact with DeFi smart contracts.
-They can be used as collateral in lending pools, traded on decentralized exchanges, or bundled into structured products — all without traditional financial intermediaries.
+What caught my attention is that once these assets are tokenized, they can interact with DeFi smart contracts just like any other token.
+They can serve as collateral in lending pools, trade on DEXs, or get bundled into structured products — all without traditional financial intermediaries taking their cut.

 How RWA Lending Works